shivaknp/gitDemoRemote/README.md

 Today we are playing cricket.
 Tommorrow we are going to mysore. today start new topic github
-I completed mca at 2021
+I completed mca at 2021.
+from Mahajana education society Mysore